Th4n4705/Legends-Roleplay-Launcher/README.md

 **7> The LOGO OF LEGENDS ROLEPLAY**

-This Logo is clickable and you can use it to return to return to the first interface
+This Logo is clickable so you can use it to return to return to the first interface